PoRa-dayo/DanceGroove-3D-Noteskin-Workshop/README.md

 ## Holds and Rolls
 Holds and rolls (active and inactive) can be color customized.
 For ITG-styled holds and rolls, every color option has a standard and shadow version.
 There are also directional holds and rolls to recreate the DDR feel, with each color option having a standard and an MGD-styled version.
 Feel free to mix and match different options!
 By default the noteskin uses the "white" color options for both holds and rolls.
-As an example, here are preview images for the "Vapor" normal and shadow color options.
+As an example, here are preview images for the ITG-styled "Vapor" normal and shadow color options.
 <img width="512" height="852" alt="Vapor" src="https://github.com/user-attachments/assets/9ac4f3e1-1be6-4614-9009-56b886f5fb54" />
 <img width="512" height="852" alt="Vapor Shadow" src="https://github.com/user-attachments/assets/1dcfd0c0-1e67-42d4-84ef-0ac1222ce698" />